 Below, we will discuss social distancing, how long you are recommended to practice it, and what activities you can do in the meantime.

 Research shows that humans are designed to be social.

 As a result, the sheer act of social distancing can be difficult to practice.

 With conflicting information running rampant on social media and news outlets, it can be tough to understand why it’s important to practice social distancing.

 Below, we will help you better understand the concept of social distancing and how to better deal with this uncertain time we are all in.

 Lisa Maragakis M.D, M.P.H., senior director of infection prevention at John Hopkins Medicine, describes social distancing as “deliberately increasing the physical space between people to avoid spreading illness.”

-The CDC (Centers for Disease Control and Prevention) states that COVID-19 most-likely spreads person-to-person from six feet away or less.
-Therefore, as you distance yourself from other people, the virus is less likely to spread.
+The CDC (Centers for Disease Control and Prevention) states that COVID-19 most likely spreads person to person from six feet away or less.

 Practicing social distancing not only lessens the chance of you getting infected, but it lessens the impact of the illness on your local community.